bbenglish/bbe_study_data/2022_HelloWorld_in_English/About_Data.md

+1101_pre.xlsx differs from 1101.xlsx, in that some participants didn't do the post-survey, yet their opinions are still valid.
+You can see it in Sheet1 of the data.

 Meta data is located on the second sheet of each excel.

 The column "Intervened" is 1 if the score of the semester is no less than 70, which is considered as exposed enough to the course intervention--otherwise it is 0.